The Simpsons: Television

-The Simpsons was the first successful animated program in American prime time since Wait Till Your Father Gets Home in the 1970s.
-During most of the 1980s, US pundits considered animated shows as appropriate only for children, and animating a show was too expensive to achieve a quality suitable for prime-time television.
+The Simpsons was the first successful animated program in American prime-time since Wait Till Your Father Gets Home in the 1970s.
+During most of the 1980s, American pundits considered animated shows as appropriate only for children, and animating a show was too expensive to achieve a quality suitable for prime-time television.
 The Simpsons changed this perception, initially leading to a short period where networks attempted to recreate prime-time cartoon success with shows like Capitol Critters, Fish Police, and Family Dog, which were expensive and unsuccessful.
 The Simpsons' use of Korean animation studios for tweening, coloring, and filming made the episodes cheaper.
-The success of The Simpsons and the lower production cost prompted US television networks to take chances on other adult animated series.
-This development led US producers to a 1990s boom in new, animated prime-time shows for adults, such as Beavis and Butt-Head, South Park, Family Guy, King of the Hill, Futurama (which was created by Matt Groening), and The Critic (which was also produced by Gracie Films).
+The success of The Simpsons and the lower production cost prompted American television networks to take chances on other adult animated series.
+This development led American producers to a 1990s boom in new, animated prime-time shows for adults, such as Beavis and Butt-Head, South Park, Family Guy, King of the Hill, Futurama (which was created by Matt Groening), and The Critic (which was also produced by Gracie Films).
 For Family Guy creator Seth MacFarlane, "The Simpsons created an audience for prime-time animation that had not been there for many, many years ...
 As far as I'm concerned, they basically re-invented the wheel.
 They created what is in many ways—you could classify it as—a wholly new medium."

 The Simpsons has had crossovers with four other shows.
 In the episode "A Star Is Burns", Marge invites Jay Sherman, the main character of The Critic, to be a judge for a film festival in Springfield.
 Matt Groening had his name removed from the episode since he had no involvement with The Critic.
 South Park later paid homage to The Simpsons with the episode "Simpsons Already Did It".
 In "Simpsorama", the Planet Express crew from Futurama come to Springfield in the present to prevent the Simpsons from destroying the future.
 In the Family Guy episode "The Simpsons Guy", the Griffins visit Springfield and meet the Simpsons.

 The Simpsons has also influenced live-action shows like Malcolm in the Middle, which featured the use of sight gags and did not use a laugh track unlike most sitcoms.
 Malcolm in the Middle debuted January 9, 2000, in the time slot after The Simpsons.
-Ricky Gervais called The Simpsons an influence on The Office, and fellow British sitcom Spaced was, according to its director Edgar Wright, "an attempt to do a live-action The Simpsons."
+Ricky Gervais called The Simpsons an influence on The Office, and fellow British sitcom Spaced was, according to its director Edgar Wright, "an attempt to do a live-action The Simpsons".
 In Georgia, the animated television sitcom The Samsonadzes, launched in November 2009, has been noted for its very strong resemblance with The Simpsons, which its creator Shalva Ramishvili has acknowledged.